Education in the College

 How are decisions about education made?

 The Dean of the College carries ultimate responsibility for all decisions about educational matters in the College.
-She is advised by the Associate Deans, including the Associate Dean (Education), who chairs the College Education Committee and one of its sub-committees—the Coursework Committee.
-The other education sub-committee—the Higher Degree Research Committee—is chaired by the Associate Dean (Research Training).
+She is advised by the Deputy Dean, the Associate Deans, including the Associate Dean (Education), who chairs the CASS College Education Committee (CEC).
+The Higher Degree Research (HDR) Sub-committee is chaired by the Associate Dean (Higher Degree Research).
 Each School in the College has its own committee, where important debates and conversations about teaching and learning take place.
 Recommendations from these School-based committees are taken forward by School representatives on the CEC.
 Members of the CEC come from both the academic and the professional staff of the College, including several Heads of School, from the student body, and from other Colleges of the University.

 - Monitor the quality of our programs through processes such as student evaluation and benchmarking.

-- Recommend to the University Education Committee the approval of academic programs and courses developed by the teaching Schools of the College.
+- Recommend to the University Academic Quality Assurance Committee the approval of academic programs and courses developed by the teaching Schools of the College.

 - Review the content of courses and ensure that their assessment complies with University and College policies.